-As shown in Table 3 (under Section M) and discussed later in this report, the "current total obligation rate" (Item 4 in Table 3) differs from the "prior adjusted total obligation rate" (Item 1 in Table 3) by more than 3.00% as of December 31, 2014.
-This means that the "current adjusted total obligation rate" will increase to 36.00% of active member payroll for the fiscal year beginning October 1, 2015.
-It should be noted that under the contribution corridor methodology, the "current adjusted total obligation rate" would have been higher if not for the maximum rate of 36.00% allowed under Chapter 40-A of the Dallas City Code
+As shown in Table 3 (under Section M) and discussed later in this report, the "current total obligation rate" (Item 4 in Table 3) exceeds the "prior adjusted total obligation rate" (Item 1 in Table 3) as of December 31, 2015.
+This means that the "current adjusted total obligation rate" will remain at 36.00% of active member payroll for the fiscal year beginning October 1, 2016.
+It should be noted that under the contribution corridor methodology, the "current adjusted total obligation rate" would have been higher if not for the maximum rate of 36.00% allowed under Chapter 40-A of the Dallas City Code.